 Shred not-public documents before disposing of them.

-Penalties for unlawfully accessing not-public data
+Penalties for unlawfully accessing not-public data.

 The District may utilize the penalties for unlawful access to not-public data as provided for in Minnesota Statutes, section 13.09.
 Possible penalties include suspension, dismissal or referring the matter to the appropriate prosecutorial authority who may pursue a criminal misdemeanor charge.